ONION ‘Red Odourless’ Vegetable Seeds

 - Arid: March – June

-- Position: Full sun to promote strong bulb development
+- Position: Full sun for strong bulb development

-- Sow Where: Direct sow into prepared garden beds or start in trays for later transplanting
+- Sow Where: Direct sow into prepared beds or raise in trays for transplanting

-- Soil Type: Loose, fertile, well-drained soil with a pH of 6.0 – 7.0; enrich soil with compost prior to sowing
+- Soil Type: Loose, fertile, well-drained soil with pH 6.0–7.0; improve with compost before planting

-- Apply a balanced fertilizer during active growth to support bulb development.
+- Apply a balanced fertiliser during active growth to encourage strong bulb formation and healthy foliage.

 Harvest:

-- Sow seeds thinly in rows or in trays for transplanting later.
+- Sow seeds thinly in rows or seed trays, keeping seedlings evenly moist during establishment.

-- When raising seedlings, sow 8–10 weeks before transplanting and harden off before moving them outdoors.
+- If transplanting, sow 8–10 weeks before planting out and harden seedlings off before moving outdoors.